Jomzi/SHA-256/README.md

 <ul><li><a href="https://cloud.google.com/compute/docs/quickstart-linux/" rel="nofollow">Google Cloud Platform</a></li>
 <li><a href="www.mingw.org/" rel="nofollow">C compiler</a></li></ul>

-1. When you are setup in your C environment you can download this project or do a git clone from this repository.
+1. When you are setup in your C environment you can download this project or do a git clone from this repository and cd command into it.

 2. You will need to install GGC, if it's not already there.
 To install GGC type the follow command: sudo apt-get install build-essential